lillianchou94/-ios-decal-proj4/README.md

 - Mentees have the ability to create a profile as users searching for mentorships.
 - Mentees have the ability to search and filter mentorships that fits user's specific needs.
-- Mentees have the ability to star/favorite specfic mentorships.
+- Mentees have the ability to star/favorite specific mentorships.
-- Mentees and mentorshps have the ability to start chats with each other.
+- Mentees and mentorships have the ability to start chats with each other.

 ##Control Flow
 - Users are initially presented with the login screen where they